devtruerimco/GA-DSMP_Projects/Employee-Dataset(Gradient-Boosting-Machines)/README.md

 Predictive analytics use churn prediction models that predict customer churn by assessing their propensity of risk to churn.
 Since these models generate a small prioritized list of potential defectors, they are effective at focusing customer retention marketing programs on the subset of the customer base who are most vulnerable to churn.

-For this project we will be exploring the dataset of a telecom company and try to predict the customer churn
+For this project we will be using the dataset of a telecom company and try to predict the customer churn

-Problem Statement
-Using the method of Boosting, classify whether or not the customer will churn.

 The dataset consists of the following features: customerID	gender	SeniorCitizen	Partner	Dependents	tenure	PhoneService	MultipleLines	InternetService	OnlineSecurity	OnlineBackup	DeviceProtection	TechSupport	StreamingTV	StreamingMovies	Contract	PaperlessBilling	PaymentMethod	MonthlyCharges	TotalCharges	Churn